bormaxi8080/osint-timeline/DRAFT.md

 ServiceRadar is a distributed network monitoring system designed for infrastructure and services in hard to reach places or constrained environments.
 It provides real-time monitoring of internal services, with cloud-based alerting capabilities to ensure you stay informed even during network or power outages: https://github.com/carverauto/serviceradar

+Nping mean NB Ping, A Ping Tool in Rust with Real-Time Data and Visualizations: https://github.com/hanshuaikang/Nping

-Rclone (RSync for cloud storage) is a command-line program to sync files and directories to and from different cloud storage providers: https://github.com/rclone/rclone
+RClone (RSync for cloud storage) is a command-line program to sync files and directories to and from different cloud storage providers: https://github.com/rclone/rclone

 ----